How is ALL treated?

 When you start treatment, you may need to spend a few weeks in hospital.

-Steroids: Drugs that can help to kill leukaemia cells when given with chemotherapy.
-They can also improve symptoms like fatigue and nausea.
-Steroids are often used with chemotherapy, or you may be given steroids straight away while waiting for chemotherapy to start.
+Steroids: These are drugs that can help some cancer drugs to work better.
+They are often used with chemotherapy or you may be given steroids straight away while waiting for chemotherapy to start.
 You may be given steroids throughout your treatment.
 Read more about steroids.

-Targeted therapies: Drugs that target genetic changes.
+Targeted therapies: Drugs that can stop cancer growing or spreading by targeting specific proteins and gene mutations that help the cancer to grow.
 For example, the Philadelphia chromosome.
 Read more about targeted therapies for leukaemia.

 Immunotherapy: Immunotherapy helps your immune system to work better to fight cancer cells.
 New treatments are being developed all the time.
 For example, a type of immunotherapy called CAR T-cell therapy may now be an option in a very small number of ALL cases.
 Read more about immunotherapy.